akruszewski/gibl/manuscript/chapter3.md

 X> ### Exercise 4
 X>
-X> Create a transaction, sign it, and verify it using the procedures above.
+X> Create a transaction, process it, and verify it using the procedures above.

-TODO: More exercises
+X>
+X> Hint: use `make-transaction`, `process-transaction` and `valid-transaction?` respectively.

 ## 3.5. `blockchain.rkt`